Home > Enrolled Families > Family Resources > House & Senate Bill Resources

 Track the Bills

-Register on the websites for the House of Representative and the Senate to get alerts when things happen with these bills.
-You’ll need to set up an account and then add the bills to track.
+Register on the websites for the House of Representative or the Senate to get alerts when things happen with the bill.
+Even though we know the bill has passed the Legislature, these websites can alert you about the Governor’s decision about the bill.
+You’ll need to set up an account and then add SB 1668 to track.